134 How to Repair a 1968 Cadillac Pot Metal Bumper with Super Alloy 1

 Use a brush to apply the flux or dip the rod into the flux and apply it to the work area.
 Keep the flux as close to the work area as possible for 2 reasons:

 - you will drip less flux

-- the part doesn’t have much time to cool between solder applications
+- the Cadillac bumper doesn’t have much time to cool between solder applications

-One of the reasons Super Alloy 1 is a “must-have” product in the classic car restoration business is the unique liquid flux.
-Super Alloy 1’s rod works at half the melting point of pot metal/zinc diecast, and it’s flux transforms from honey colored to root beer brown when the parent metal reaches the proper working temperature.
+One of the reasons Super Alloy 1 is a “must-have” product in the classic car repair and restoration business is the unique liquid flux.
+Super Alloy 1’s rod works at half the melting point of pot metal/zinc die cast, and it’s flux transforms from honey colored to root beer brown when the parent metal reaches the proper working temperature.
 Essentially, it’s a visual temperature guide.

-After making the repair and cooling the parent metal naturally, warm water and a wire brush can be used to remove the excess flux.
+After making the repair and cooling the Cadillac bumper naturally, warm water and a wire brush can be used to remove the excess flux.

 So how do you know if your part is pot metal or cast aluminum?

 Pot metal is a zinc-based metal with almost a lead weight compared to aluminum, which is much lighter than zinc.
 You could also test the metal via TIG welding.
 The zinc will give off a purple hue when welded.